kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

             ```
     1. Add an availability check to the `Setup()` method to make sure your Ethereum node is fully functional before your test starts.
         1. Write logic to check for the availability of your Ethereum node
-            1. Add the following code to the bottom of your `Setup()` method
+            1. Add the following code to the bottom of your `Setup()` method in order to use Kurtosis function `networkCtx.WaitForEndpointAvailability()`
                ```
                adminInfoRpcCall  := `{"jsonrpc":"2.0","method": "admin_nodeInfo","params":[],"id":67}`
                if err := networkCtx.WaitForEndpointAvailability("my-eth-client", kurtosis_core_rpc_api_bindings.WaitForEndpointAvailabilityArgs_POST, 8545, "", adminInfoRpcCall, 1, 30, 1, ""); err != nil {
                     return "", stacktrace.Propagate(err, "An error occurred waiting for service with ID '%v' to start", "bootnode")
                }

-               logrus.Infof("Added Ethereum Go Client service with host port bindings: %+v", hostPortBindings)
+               logrus.Infof("Added Ethereum Go Client service with IP: %v andhost port bindings: %+v", serviceCtx.GetIPAddress(), hostPortBindings)
                ```
         1. Verify that running `bash scripts/build-and-run.sh all` generates output indicating that one test ran (myTest) and that it passed
 1. Write test logic in the `Run()` method to verify basic functionality of the single node Ethereum network.